-Martijn Sketching class in Netherland – Industrial design, 2nd year
+Martijn Sketching class in the Netherlands – Industrial design, 2nd year

-Martijn is the creator of the popular Facebook page: Design sketching and founder of Sketchdrive.
+Martijn is the creator of the popular Facebook page: Design sketching and the founder of Sketchdrive.

-Sketchdrive.com is a web application that connect Design teacher with students online.
-Martijn gave me a special account for a day for me to share some extra comments and correction to his students’ works.
+Martijn gave me a special account for a day for me to share some extra comments and corrections to his students’ works.

-Preparing a mood board for my master degree – Otaku, Japan.
+Preparing a mood board for my master’s degree – Otaku, Japan.
 (I was inspired by my internship in Japan)

 Martijn started by asking me about my background.

-In couple of words, my two main passion in life are Industrial Design and Travelling.
-From my student time, I did what I could to merge both – by exploring different field of design such as Fashion, cars, footwear… in different countries in Los Angeles, Japan, Germany…
+In a couple of words, my two main passion in life is Industrial Design and Travelling.
+From my student time, I did what I could to merge both – by exploring the different fields of design such as Fashion, cars, footwear… in different countries in Los Angeles, Japan, Germany…

 How to get prepared for rendering

-- To help you visualise the light effect: bend a piece of paper and observe the light reflection on it – how it diffuses on it.
-The light reflection will change depending of the angle.
+- To help you visualize the light effect: bend a piece of paper and observe the light reflection on it – how it diffuses on it.
+The light reflection will change depending on the angle.

 - Take inspiration from your daily life objects.
 It’s easy, it costs nothing and it’s accurate.
-Surprisingly, a simple piece of paper itself is rich of information.
+Surprisingly, a simple piece of paper itself is rich in information.

-2- Bend the paper to see the light reflection on it.
-Explore different angle.
+Step 2- Bend the paper to see the light reflection on it.
+Explore different angles.

-What is your favourite process to sketch and render ?
+What is your favorite process to sketch and render?